Gintoki0149/GradientDescentImplementation/README.md

 **Use:** This algorithm is used when we want to classify our samples into different classes.
 The Algorithm uses the sigmoid function to calculate the probability of a sample to belong to class 1.
 The probability of sample belonging to class 0 is accordingly calculated as 1 - sigmoid(x).
 Based on the prediction of the sigmoid we predict to which class the sample belongs to(sigmoid less than 0.5 implies class 0 else class 1).
 We achieved an accuracy of 84% using this algorithm.

 ## Least Squares Classification
 **Use:** For this algorithm we use a one hot encoding to specify which a particular sample belonged to.
-Thus we get a $nxk$ matrix where n is the number of samples in the dataset and k is the number of classes we want.
+Thus we get a $n*k$ matrix where n is the number of samples in the dataset and k is the number of classes we want.
 We achieved an accuracy of 82% using this algorithm.